 We may offer promotional terms for all or a part of any balances.
 Any promotional terms may apply for a limited period of time.
 They will be governed by the terms of the promotional offer and this Agreement.
 Your promotional terms will end when the promotional period expires.
+The promotional offer will tell you if we require a separate minimum payment on the promotional balance.

 If a promotional offer is a deferred interest offer, no interest charges will be imposed on the deferred interest balance if you pay the balance in full by the end of the promotional period for that deferred interest balance.
 We will impose interest charges on the deferred interest balance at the APR for regular purchases from the date of purchase if you do not pay the balance in full by the end of the promotional period.
+Deferred interest offers may also be called "Same As Cash Plans".